avstudiojw/avstudio/features-zoom.md

 ![image](https://github.com/avstudiojw/avstudio/assets/166111109/122f80c2-17b5-458d-a01b-26bc5d0a259f)

 ## Participants
-With AVStudio you can administring the participants in your Zoom meeting
+With AVStudio you can administering the participants in your Zoom meeting

 ### Participants Pane
 The Participants Pane can be activated by the button User in the control bar.